Month 12, Day 17, Thursday 8:30 p.m.

 He blinked, then shook his head.
 “My father?
 He’s not—”

-She cut him off.
-“I think you know that’s not true.”
+“I believe you know that’s not true,” she said firmly, cutting him off.
 She resisted the urge to swallow nervously or let her gaze slide away.

 He stared back at her, small expressions she couldn’t decipher flitting across his face.
 Finally, he said, “I’m not sure if you’re insinuating something deeper, but you’re right that he’d want to stop me, and you by extension.
 He doesn’t respect me.”
 His last sentence was simple, but even Sebastien could tell it held a wealth of emotion.